 Our language surveys, known as Feedbacks, have always been an important part of the publication.
 They provide survey data on our readers’ attitudes towards contentious areas of spelling, pronunciation, grammar and other areas of style.
 This issue provides a report on the last Feedback survey we ran, on spelling variations like color/colour and usable/useable.
 The new survey asks questions about the presentation of dates, numbers and units of measurement.
 The responses we get to these surveys give us an idea about current and changing usages in Australia, information that we can feed back into style advice provided on the StyleHub.

 The Rubicon puzzle, a hybrid of crossword, jigsaw and acrostic, created for Australian Style by word-master David Astle, will also be a regular feature, although these are republished rather than freshly created.
 Hopefully, a new audience will discover the delights and frustrations involved in solving this unique brainteaser.

-Newer elements are the IPEd (Institute of Professional Editors) column – the first of these a report on its recent conference by the chair of the IPEd board, Kerry Davies.
-We also have a column devoted to terms with a particular Australian flavour, ‘Australian Style words’.
-The first of these is devoted to the great Australian adjective boofy.
+Newer elements are the IPEd (Institute of Professional Editors) column – which will feature conference reports and other items of interest for and by IPEd members.
+We also have a column devoted to terms with a particular Australian flavour, from boofy to kangatarianism, ‘Australian Style words’.
 We’d really like your input on words that could be covered in this column, and would also welcome suggestions for a more catchy title for it.
 Please send any thoughts and comments on this, or any other element of the newsletter, to me at [email protected].